Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava/netcdf4Clibrary.md

 In addition to the library path, the CDM also needs to know the library name.
 This is almost always \"netcdf\", unless you’ve renamed it.

-For TDS users, we recommend setting the library path and name in the [THREDDS configuration file](http://localhost:4005/tds_config_ref.html#netcdf-4-c-library-loading).

 For standalone CDM library use, you can:

 * create a system environment variable: `JNA_PATH=/path/to/library`